Brouwer–Hilbert controversy: Hilbert's quest for a generalized proof of consistency of the axioms of arithmetic

-The problem of the law of excluded middle with respect to induction
+Objections related to the law of the excluded middle and induction

 In van Heijenoort's commentary preceding Weyl's (1927) "Comments on Hilbert's second lecture on the foundations of mathematics" Poincaré points out to Hilbert (1905) that there are two types of "induction" (1) the intuitive animal-logic foot-following-foot version that gives us a sense that there's always another footstep after the last footstep, and (2) the formal version – e.g. Peano's version: a string of symbols.
-The gang of three – Poincaré, Weyl and Brouwer – claimed that Hilbert tacitly, and unjustifiably, adopted as one of his premises formal induction (the Kleensymbol string).
+The gang of three – Poincaré, Weyl, and Brouwer – claimed that Hilbert tacitly, and unjustifiably, adopted as one of his premises formal induction (the Kleen symbol string).
 Poincaré (1905) asserted that, by doing this, Hilbert's reasoning became circular.
-Weyl's (1927) agreement and Brouwer's polemics ultimately forced Hilbert and his disciples Herbrand, Bernays and Ackermann to reexamine their notion of "induction" – to eschew the assumption of a "totality of all the objects x of an infinite collection" and (intuitionistically) assume that the general argument proceeds one x after another, ad infinitum (van Heijenoort p.
+Weyl's (1927) agreement and Brouwer's polemics ultimately forced Hilbert and his disciples Herbrand, Bernays, and Ackermann to reexamine their notion of "induction" – to eschew the assumption of a "totality of all the objects x of an infinite collection" and (intuitionistically) assume that the general argument proceeds one x after another, ad infinitum (van Heijenoort p.
 481, footnote a).
 This is in fact the so-called "induction schema" used in the notion of "recursion" that was still in development at this time (van Heijenoort p.
-493) – this schema was acceptable to the intuitionists because it had been derived from "the intuition".
+493).
+This schema was acceptable to the intuitionists because it had been derived from "the intuition."

-To carry this distinction further, Kleene 1952/1977 distinguishes between three types of mathematical induction – (1) the formal induction rule (Peano's axiom, see the next section for an example), (2) the inductive definition (examples: counting, "proof by induction"), and (3) the definition by induction (recursive definition of "number-theoretic functions or predicates).
+To carry this distinction further, Kleene 1952/1977 distinguishes between three types of mathematical induction: (1) the formal induction rule (Peano's axiom, see the next section for an example); (2) the inductive definition (examples: counting, "proof by induction"); and (3) the definition by induction (recursive definition of "number-theoretic functions or predicates).
 With regards to (3), Kleene considers primitive recursive functions:

 Echoes of the controversy

 Brouwer's insistence on "constructibility" in the search for a "consistency proof for arithmetic" resulted in sensitivity to the issue as reflected by the work of Finsler and Gödel.
-Ultimately Gödel would "numeralize" his formulae; Gödel then used primitive recursion (and its instantiation of the intuitive, constructive form of induction – i.e. counting and step-by-step evaluation) rather than a string of symbols that represent formal induction.
-Gödel was so sensitive to this issue that he took great pains in his 1931 to point out that his Theorem VI (the so-called "First incompleteness theorem") "is constructive;45a, that is, the following has been proved in an intuitionistically unobjectionable manner ... ."
+Ultimately Gödel would "numeralize" his formulae; Gödel then used primitive recursion (and its instantiation of the intuitive, constructive form of induction, i.e., counting and step-by-step evaluation) rather than a string of symbols that represent formal induction.
+Gödel was so sensitive to this issue that he took great pains in his 1931 paper to point out that his Theorem VI (the so-called "First incompleteness theorem") "is constructive;45a that is, the following has been proved in an intuitionistically unobjectionable manner ... ."
 He then demonstrates what he believes to be the constructive nature of his "generalization formula" 17 Gen r.
 Footnote 45a reinforces his point.